When to Use

 Best Practices

 Make adaptation decisions explicit.
-The biggest risk in adaptive management is informal adaptation, activities that shift without being documented or linked to evidence.
+The biggest risk in adaptive management is informal adaptation - activities that shift without being documented or linked to evidence.
 All significant changes should go through the data review process.

 Don't rely solely on routine monitoring for learning.
 Routine data tracks whether outputs are on track.
 Periodic evaluations, reflection sessions, and qualitative inquiries are needed to understand why results are or are not occurring.